nikist97/Python-DataStructures/README.md

 # peek returns None if there are no elements in the stack

 stack.pop() # same as peek(), but removes the last element that was added to the stack
-# pop raises a ValueError if there are no elements in the stack
+# pop raises an EmptyStackError if there are no elements in the stack

 element = "test_item"
 stack.push(element) # pushes the element to the top of the stack
-# push raises a TypeError if the stack has a specified type for elements
-# and the argument is not of that type
+# push raises a StackTypeError if the stack has a specified type for elements and the argument is not of that type

-# the implemenetation includes an iterator
+# the implementation includes an iterator
 for element in stack:
     print(element)
 # keep in mind that the iterator uses stack.pop() to get the next element, hence
 # after the iteration is over the stack would be empty

 stack.remove(element) # removes the element from the stack
-# raises a TypeError if the stack has a specified type for elements and the argument is not of that type
+# raises a StackTypeError if the stack has a specified type for elements and the argument is not of that type
-# raises a KeyError if the stack doesn't contain the element specified as argument
+# raises a StackElementError if the stack doesn't contain the element specified as argument
 ```

 <br> <br>